“Management is doing things right; leadership is doing the right things.”

 Leadership begins with choice, not charisma.
 Management improves speed; leadership decides the destination.
 Doing things right is efficiency.
 Doing the right things is effectiveness, the route to results.
 The leader’s first task is to define what business we are in and what we are not.
 That requires systematic abandonment of activities that waste resources.
 If everything is a priority, nothing is.

 Choose the right things by looking outside first.
 Start with the customer and the constraints.
 Concentrate resources where a unique contribution is possible.
-Knowledge workers need clear objectives and broad responsibility; focus, not supervision.
+Knowledge workers need clear objectives and broad responsibility, focusing on autonomy, not supervision.
 Allocate people to opportunities, not problems.
 What you stop doing often matters more than what you add, for sustained competitive advantage.

 Finally, convert direction into commitments.
 Put names, dates, and measures on each decision.
 Create feedback that reports on results, not activity.
 When evidence contradicts opinion, revise the plan.
 The leader’s calendar is the strategy.
 Fill it with the right things, and the organization will do things right.